felix-lambert/felix-lambert.github.io/all_collections/_posts/2023-06-20-building-trust.md

 The digital age gives us the possibility to share all our feelings and thoughts with humanity.
 I think we should celebrate this evolution: people are not insecure to share their ideas and photos or videos to the world, and often for free.
 So gathering billions of data is not really a problem if in return companies can provide constructive help to all of us.

-The problem comes when in exchange a company like facebook uses this data so that they receive money from private companies that try to model us and manipulate us with publicity or by rigging an election.
-These actions are lowering the global level of trust in the society.
+The problem comes when in exchange a company uses this data so that they receive money from private companies that try to model us and manipulate us with publicity or by rigging an election.